-If the descision as been made to split up printers into two seprate queues (authenticated and unauthenticated), administrators can use tools such as IP address filtering, firewalls, or user/group access permissions to control who has access to which set of queues (i.e. deny "guest" account access on authenticated queues in Windows).
+If the descision as been made to split up printers into two seprate queues (authenticated and unauthenticated), administrators can use tools such as IP address filtering, firewalls, or user/group access permsisions to control who has access to which set of queues (i.e. deny "guest" account access on authenticated queues in Windows).

-For a detailed explanation of setting up PaperCut NG for unauthenticated laptop printing see Section 23.2, "Handling Unauthenticated (non-domain) Laptops"
+For a detailed explanation of setting up PaperCut NG for unauthenticated laptop printing see Section 20.2, "Handling Unauthenticated Laptops"

-For discussion of many other authentication scenarios see Section 23.3, "The Authentication Cookbook - Recipes by example"
+For discussion of many other authentication scenarios see Section 20.3, "The Authentication Cookbook - Recipes by example"

-23.2.
-Handling Unauthenticated (non-domain) Laptops
+20.2.
+Handling Unauthenticated Laptops

 Schools and colleges commonly allow students to use their personal laptops for printing to campus printers.
 They also want to allocate/charge printing from these unauthenticated users to the correct person.
-However if the systems haven't authenticated with the network, then user credentials are not provided with the print job (or worse, their personal laptop username is associated with the job).
-For example, on Windows networks, the jobs may list as guest.
+However if they haven't authenticated with the network, then their user credentials are not provided with the print job (or worse, their personal username is associated with the job).
 PaperCut NG addresses this this problem by providing alternate print authentication options.
 This section provides a step-by-step guide to configuring these authentication options.

-Before continuing it is highly recommended to read the introduction to print authentication (see Chapter 23, Print Authentication).
+Before continuing it is highly recommended to read the introduction to print authentication (see Chapter 20, Print Authentication).
 It introduces the important concepts required to understanding print authentication.

-23.2.1.
+20.2.1.
 Option 1: Popup Authentication for Unauthenticated Laptops

-Having chosen popup authentication to authenticate your laptop users, you should review Section 7.10, "Popup Authentication" for a detailed explanation of the feature.
+Having chosen popup authentication to authenticate your laptop users, you should review Section 7.8, "Popup Authentication" for a detailed explanation of the feature.

-23.2.1.1.
+20.2.1.1.
 Step 1: Decide whether to enable popup authentication on all printer queues

 First decide whether to enable authentication for all queues, or only the queues accessed by unauthenticated laptop systems.
-For more information please read Section 23.1.3.5, "Handling partially authenticated networks".
+For more information please read Section 20.1.3.4, "Handling partially authenticated networks".

-If you choose to only enable authentication for your unauthenticated laptops, you must configure a second set of unauthenticated print gueues.
-These gueues can point to the same physical printers as your authenticated gueues.
+If you choose to only enable authentication for your unauthenticated laptops, you must configure a second set of unauthenticated print queues.
+These queues can point to the same physical printers as your authenticated queues.

-Often the simplest way to set up these unauthenticated queues is to configure a separate print server that allows anonymous printing.
+Often the simplest way to setup these unauthenticated queues is to configure a separate print server that allows anonymous printing.
 You can make use of a firewall or operating system permissions to ensure that the anonymous users cannot access the "authenticated queues".
-On Windows networks, you may need to enable the guest account on the domain/system so users running the "Home" editions of Windows can print to these queues.

-23.2.1.2.
+20.2.1.2.
 Step 2: Install/run the user client software on laptops